created by Rude Mechs and ensemble

 with text by Kirk Lynn and original

 compositions by Peter Stopschinksi

 About the show

-For the first time in its history, the Guthrie will host Austin, TX-based theater collective Rude Mechs (aka Rude Mechanicals) in a development residency to present their latest original work Not Every Mountain, a beguiling meditation on change and permanence.
-Set against the backdrop of a soft-spoken rumination on life, relationships and ephemerality, performers use simple elements like string, cardboard and magnets to make giant mountains slowly rise, shift and grow.
-With some help from the audience, the mountains come alive, the seasons change and the moon makes its way across the sky.
+This summer the Guthrie is hosting nationally recognized theater collective Rude Mechs in a development residency to present their latest work, Not Every Mountain – a beguiling meditation on change and permanence.
+Set against the backdrop of a soft-spoken rumination on life, relationships and transience, performers use simple elements like string, cardboard and magnets to make giant mountains slowly shift and grow.
+With help from the audience, the mountains come alive, the seasons change and the moon makes its way across the sky.

 Since 1995, Rude Mechs has created and produced a genre-defying slate of original works in Texas and toured nationally and abroad.
 Not Every Mountain is the first episode in Perverse Results, the ensemble’s long-form experiment in episodic collaboration.

 Not Every Mountain was created in collaboration with the full ensemble.
 The style, structure, pace and performance were collectively arranged.

 We recommend children be 12+, but admit children as young as 8.